ScanMountGoat/ssbh_data_py/README.md

 skel = ssbh_data_py.skel_data.read_skel("model.nusktb")
 ```

-It's also possible to create the objects from scratch.
-It's possible to specify the version in the constructor or change it later.
-Leave the versions at their default values to avoid errors when saving.
+It's also possible to construct new objects.
+Specify the major and minor version to use a particular file format revision.
+Note that this only impacts the binary output when calling the save method.
+Not all versions are supported, so it's recommended to use the default values.
 ```python

 mesh = ssbh_data_py.mesh_data.MeshData(major_version=1, minor_version=8)